(By Robert Nagle. I passed this letter to my creative writing students on the last day of class on December, 2014).

 Also do not underestimate the power (or importance) of writing about the mundane.
 Ordinary things matter, and sometimes they disappear without leaving a trace.
 When you write about the ephemeral, you are reminding people about the small things which give an era its flavor.
 Years (or decades) later, people love to be reminded about the small ephemeral things that for a while seemed to be everywhere.

 At the bottom of this letter I have put links to some free ebooks I recommend which you can download (will do soon!)
 I also include some book recommendations, etc. Next summer for fun I will actually do all the same assignments which I assigned you in class.
-I will eventually publish the result as a free ebook.
-It will be called Ice Cream Follies and be available as a free ebook on Amazon by June 2016 (Update: Change release date to summer 2017!)
+In a few years, I will eventually publish the result as a free ebook.
+It will be called Ice Cream Follies.

 Don’t forget to visit www.tvtropes.org .
 This site provides an endless supply of storytelling ideas and conventions.